HenryShmenry/QBot/README.md

 - [x] Update the bot to work on new dependencies.
 - [x] Add Blacklist and very basic "bad word" moderation.
 - [x] Add YouTube upload announcement function and keep track of announcements made to prevent duplicates.
+- [ ] Updated the Bot format to be modular to make future updates simpler.
 - [ ] Add Twitch Stream Start Announcement function.
 - [ ] Add a role to allow members to choose to recieve a ping from each announcement (separate for uploads / streams).
 - [ ] Update all the commands: adding / removing relevant channels.